• Newsletters

 1/2

 Part of the appeal lies in the symbolism of these multi-use straps.
-They can communicate irreverence for authority when worn low under waistlines or high above pant loops—as Ottolinger and Hermès have styled them this season, respectively.
+They can communicate irreverence for authority when worn low under waistlines or high above pant loops—as Ottolinger and Hermès have styled them in recent seasons, respectively.
 They can act as a callback to long-gone ages, the way that Miu Miu leaned into medieval references with layered armour-like links.
 Craig Green showed mixed leathers fastened tightly on top of one another for a pretty poignant—if uncomfortable—take on restraint.
 That’s the thing about belts: They’re the ultimate sartorial shape-shifter.

 craig green belts